nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-metrics-documentation.md

 On this page, you will find the details about these metrics and their content.

----

-Some of these metrics are marked with the `ASYNC` tag, meaning that they are sent in a specific process to avoid spamming the platform with too many requests.
-More documentation about this can be found in the [asynchronous metrics](#asynchronous-metrics) section.

----
+{{#> callout type='note' }}
+Most metrics are sent in real-time, directly attached to the request made against the appropriate endpoint or operation.

+Some of them are sent asynchronously to the /site/api/v1/me endpoint every 15 minutes (default value).
+This can be changed with the custom-metrics-poll-interval option (exprimed in seconds).

+That asynchronous process can be disabled through the configuration using the [custom-metrics](https://doc.nuxeo.com/client-apps/nuxeo-drive/#custom-metrics) option.
+{{/callout}}

 # HTTP Headers